Covid: Rise in UK infections driven by BA.2 Omicron variant

 - Scotland: 7.15% up from 5.7% last week - approximately one in 14 people

+"My main concern is for the vulnerable for whom this disease is serious.

+"Every effort must be made to triple vaccinate as many people as possible, quadruple vaccinate the most vulnerable."

-Sarah Crofts, head of analytical outputs for the Covid-19 Infection Survey, said: "These latest figures show further increases in infections across most of the UK with high levels of infection everywhere, and in Scotland the highest our survey has seen.
+Sarah Crofts, head of analytical outputs for the Covid-19 Infection Survey, said Scotland had the highest level of infections that the survey had seen.

-"These increases are largely driven by the marked rise of the Omicron BA.2 sub-variant.
+She said: "These increases are largely driven by the marked rise of the Omicron BA.2 sub-variant.
 It's notable also that infections have risen in all age groups, with the over-70s reaching their highest estimate since our survey began.

 "We remain thankful to all of our participants for their continuing involvement."